Bachelor of Science in Hospitality and Event Management

 The undergraduate degree program in Hospitality and Event Management prepares leaders for careers in major industry segments through academic and research programs valuing quality of life, business success, collaborative partnerships, creative approaches, and ethical principles.

 Graduates from the program will demonstrate Foundational knowledge of hospitality operations, competence in business practices and managerial decision making, effective written and verbal communication skills, interpersonal skills including professional behavior, collaborative relationships, and proficiency in networking and analytical thinking and problem solving.

 The Hospitality and Event Management Program is accredited by the Accreditation Commission for Programs in Hospitality Administration.
 Faculty have advanced degrees in hospitality management and relevant professional management work experience in restaurants, hotels, country clubs, and on-site food service management.

-Students have a wide variety of opportunities to interact with industry professionals through guest lectures, class projects including property visits, the required practicum, the student-industry professional mentoring program, Annual Hospitality Management Career Fair, student chapters of CMAA, PCMA, and ESD, Campus Kitchens Project, and the Schwebel Guest Lecture Series.
+Students have a wide variety of opportunities to interact with industry professionals through guest lectures, class projects including property visits, required practicum, the student-industry professional mentoring program, the annual Hospitality Management Career Fair, student chapters of CMAA, PCMA, and ESD, the Campus Kitchen Project, and the Schwebel Guest Lecture Series.